ennokuyt/IP/README.md

 ### UvA ID: 11869399

 # Readme
 This Github page holds all relevant information regarding my individual project.
 In this Readme, one can read a short summary of the project.
 More importantly, on the page, one can find the related code files.
-Most files are small snippets of the main file, _Model_COMPLETE.ipynb_,
+Most files are small snippets of the main file, _Model_COMPLETE.ipynb_, that have been individually created before integration.
+The main file exists of some helper functions...

 ## Introduction: